curityio/kafka-zero-trust/README.md

 - Event sourcing could be used, and all messages replayed a year later
 - Authorization rules could have changed since the initial message

-After long delays, JWTs could have expired or message siging keys could have been renewed.\
+During message replays, JWTs could have expired or message signing keys could have been renewed.\
 In some cases retries from the client may be possible, but usually the client will have gone away.\
 For edge cases the security could perhaps be reduced, without affecting the 99% case?